outskirtslabs/nixos-hetzner/README.md

 ## Example

-For a detailed example of deploying NixOS systems to [HCloud] using the Determinate Nix AMIs, see our [demo] repo.
+For a detailed example of deploying NixOS systems to [HCloud] using these images, see our [nixos-hetzner-demo] repo.

 ## Changelog